nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 students' contacts?
 No worries!
 Our application, _Teaching Assistant_ will provide an all-in-one platform for you to organise your entries (tasks and schedules) and contacts!

+We target JC/Secondary school teachers as they are the teachers who have a greater need to contact their students compared to primary school schools, yet do not have a standardised platform for communication unlike teachers in tertiary schools.

 _Teaching Assistant_ mainly uses a Command Line Interface (CLI).
 This means that a user can use the application by typing into a Command Box.
 For users who type fast, they can use this application more efficiently than other applications that heavily use Graphical User Interface (GUI), where a user uses the application by interacting with